Research on overuse harms: Where do we go from here?

 One reason overuse is not central to the health care debate is because the conversation on overuse tends to focus on costs rather than harms caused by overuse.
 While people care about reducing waste, it doesn’t spark the same urgency as knowing that people are being physically harmed by unnecessary care.
 We need to reframe overuse not only as an issue of waste but as an issue of safety.
 However, we know very little about the scope and magnitude of harm from overuse in the U.S.

-“If it’s just about money, than neither patients nor clinicians are that motivated.
+“If it’s just about money, then neither patients nor clinicians are that motivated.
 But spending has been easier to measure than harms.” — Shannon Brownlee

 How do we prioritize, conduct, and publicize research on overuse harms, to help patients, clinicians, and policymakers better understand that overuse is not just a “cost problem”?
 On August 26, 2019, the Lown Institute convened about 30 experts in overuse, including researchers, clinicians (primary care doctors and specialists), patients, educators, and journalists, to discuss how we move forward in research on overuse harms.